 To go into more detail for other people reading this, verb conjugation patterns depend on what their infinitive suffixes are.
 Regular verbs conjugate like this:

 Since comer is a regular -er verb, the stem vowel is E in the present indicative.
 "Coman" exists, but it's the subjunctive and imperative form.

 "Estan comiendo arroz con pollo" should be accepted, no?
 I'd assume since this is from the revamped skill tree, the present progressive tense in spanish isn't introduced yet so these answers are marked incorrect?
 From people who are recompleting the tree this should have been addressed.

-Your sentence means "You are eating rice with chicken."
+3. They are eating rice with chicken."

 Number 3 can also be translated as "Ellas están comienzo arroz con pollo" if they are eating it right now.